phalcon-orphanage/docs/en/reference/applications.rst

 Understanding the default behavior
 ----------------------------------
-If you've been following the :doc:`tutorial <tutorial>`tutorials_ or have generated the code using :doc:`Phalcon Devtools <tools>`, you may recognize the following bootstrap file:
+If you've been following the :doc:`tutorial <tutorial>` or have generated the code using :doc:`Phalcon Devtools <tools>`, you may recognize the following bootstrap file:

 .. code-block:: php